Morton D. May

-Morton D. May (25 March 1914 – 13 April 1983) (known as Buster to his friends and colleagues) was an American philanthropist and art collector.
+Morton David May (25 March 1914 – 13 April 1983) (known as Buster to his friends and colleagues) was an American philanthropist and art collector.
 He was also at various times director, chairman of the board, and chief executive officer of the May Department Stores Company.

 Biography

 May was born to a Jewish family, the son of Sarah (née Hirsch) and Morton J. May.
 He was the grandson of David May, who started the family in merchandising from a canvas-roofed makeshift shop, in the then-populous city of Leadville, Colorado, during a gold strike in 1877.
 He soon came to the conclusion that there was no future there, and moved his business to Denver, Colorado.
 The whole May family would move out to St. Louis, Missouri in 1905.
 He opened a store there and later bought out the William Barr Dry Goods Co., merging it with the Famous Shoe & Clothing Co. — and Famous-Barr was created.
 Morton J. May, David May's son, took over the family enterprise, and ran it successfully for many years during Morton D. May's childhood.

 Morton D. May attended St. Louis's Country Day school, and then Dartmouth College.